Wood Casework Surface Finish Requirements

 - Clarity: From an aesthetic point of view, clarity is an important consideration.
 You want the finish to be as clear as possible in order to showcase the wood in the best possible way.

 - Adhesion: Will the finish adhere to the wood you’re working with properly?
-You don’t want to apply a finish that will become brittle and peel off.
+You don’t want to apply a finish that will become brittle and peel off

 - Elasticity: Wood moves according to fluctuations in humidity and temperature.
-Finishes which aren’t able to cope with this movement aren’t the right ones to use on wood surfaces.
+Finishes which aren’t able to cope with this movement aren’t the right ones to use on wood surfaces

-Examples of Casework Surface Finishing
+Examples of Wood Casework Surface Finishing

-Wood-veneered casework has a consistent finish across all surfaces and is normally stained.
+Has a consistent finish across all surfaces and is normally stained.

-Laminated casework is an off-the-shelf, inexpensive finishing option that’s durable, easy to clean, and easy to repair.
+Is an off-the-shelf, inexpensive finishing option that’s durable, easy to clean, and easy to repair.

-AWI casework surface finishing requirements include three grades of casework surface finishing:
+AWI’s wood casework surface finishing requirements include three grades of casework surface finishing:

 - Premium, which provides the highest degree of control over materials and workmanship, and the best aesthetic result